 Garry is an Aeronautical Engineer, a serving member of the Royal Australian Navy and has over 35 years of Heavy Lift Helicopter Aviation Engineering Experience both in embarked Navy Frigates and ashore in Naval Aircraft Squadrons.
 He is a recipient of the Defence Conspicuous Service Medal for meritorious achievement and devotion to duty.
 Garry has extensive leadership and project management experience gained through his work in Defence and is currently the Navy Project Manager for the integration of the 24 Navy Sea Hawk (MH60 Romeo) Helicopters into the Navies ANZAC Class Frigates

 Jarod was appointed to the Surf Life Saving WA Board in May 2012.
-Jarod is a Chartered Accountant who has worked in the accounting and finance industry for the past 17 years.
+Jarod is a Chartered Accountant who has worked in the accounting and finance industry for more than 20 years.

 Jarod has previously worked with Ernst & Young, Gooding Partners Chartered Accountants and spent time working in the UK and Europe.
-Jarod returned to Perth in 2004 to establish and manage Mulloway Pty Ltd (a private family office) and has experience across various industries and in businesses including television and film production, aviation, domestic and international property, commercial aquaculture, construction and finance.
+After returning to Perth he worked in two private family offices during which time he gained experience across industries including television and film production, aviation, domestic and international property, commercial aquaculture, construction, corporate healthcare and finance.

 Appointed to the SLSWA Board in September 2017.
 Heidi is a two-time Olympian in the sport of open water swimming, has competed at the world championships in both surf lifesaving and swimming, and is a multiple medallist at both the State and National Surf Lifesaving Championships.